wp-plugins/ziplist-recipe-plugin/readme.txt

 Tags: recipes, seo, hrecipe, Recipe View
 Requires at least: 3.1
 Tested up to: 3.2
-Stable tag: 1.2
+Stable tag: 1.3
-Version: 1.2
+Version: 1.3

-Formats recipes so they are SEO-friendly and more likely to appear in Google’s Recipe View search.
+Formats recipes so they are SEO-friendly and more likely to appear in Google's Recipe View search.
+New features enhance recipe printing capabilities and provide support for multiple recipes, as well as support for multiple paragraphs in the Summary section.

 == Description ==

 Make your recipes SEO-friendly and more likely to appear in [Google's Recipe View](http://googleblog.blogspot.com/2011/02/slice-and-dice-your-recipe-search.html) search.
 No need to hand-code your recipes into the sophisticated hRecipe microformat when the ZipList Recipe Plugin will do all the heavy lifting for you, enhancing the findability of your recipe website.

-As a bonus, the ZipList Recipe Plugin enables you to add a “Save Recipe” button to each recipe so that readers can add favorite recipes to a universal recipe box and shopping list directly from your site.
+As a bonus, the ZipList Recipe Plugin enables you to add a "Save Recipe" button to each recipe so that readers can add favorite recipes to a universal recipe box and shopping list directly from your site.
 Each recipe they add includes a link back to your site so readers always go back to you for instructions.

-If you’re familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you’ll quickly note that the ZipList Recipe Plugin is an extension of this plugin.
+If you're familiar with the open-source [RecipeSEO](http://recipeseo.com/) plugin built by Allison Day, you will quickly note that the ZipList Recipe Plugin is an extension of this plugin.
 Among the new features added by ZipList are:

+**NEW: Enhanced Printing Capabilities: Add a copyright statement or URL to appear at the bottom of your printed recipes.
+Also, display a permalink at the bottom of printed recipes so users can easily find individual recipes on your website.

+**NEW: Multiple Recipe Support: The recipe plugin now fully supports the display and printing of multiple recipe posts on a single page.

+**NEW: Multiple Paragraph Support in Summary Section: Users can now add multiple paragraphs to the Summary field within the plugin.

-*Recipe Image Support:* Add images within the plugin to appear with your recipe.
+**Recipe Image Support:** Add images within the plugin to appear with your recipe.

-*Copy/Paste Ingredients:* Simply cut a block of ingredients and paste them into one field.
+**Copy/Paste Ingredients:** Simply cut a block of ingredients and paste them into one field.
 No need to add each ingredient one by one into separate fields.

-*Auto-Populate Recipe Name:* The recipe name is automatically replicated inside the plugin, taking the name from the post name, which further enhances SEO.
+**Auto-Populate Recipe Name:** The recipe name is automatically replicated inside the plugin, taking the name from the post name, which further enhances SEO.

-*Integrated Recipe Box and Shopping List:* Turn on a feature that allows readers to save their favorite recipes to an online recipe box, and then add recipe ingredients to their shopping list with one click.
+**Integrated Recipe Box and Shopping List:** Turn on a feature that allows readers to save their favorite recipes to an online recipe box, and then add recipe ingredients to their shopping list with one click.

-*Add Links to Ingredients or Instructions:* Attach affiliate links or links to related recipes from the Ingredients, Instructions or Summary fields with ease.
+**Add Links to Ingredients or Instructions:** Attach affiliate links or links to related recipes from the Ingredients, Instructions or Summary fields with ease.
 No other plugin enables you to do this.

-*Incorporate Images into Instructions:* Now you can easily add step-by-step images to your instructions (or ingredients) from within the plugin.
+**Incorporate Images into Instructions:** Now you can easily add step-by-step images to your instructions (or ingredients) from within the plugin.

 The ZipList Recipe Plugin is very easy to use and you can find step-by-step instructions [here](http://marketing.ziplist.com.s3.amazonaws.com/plugin_instructions_wp.pdf).
 If you have more questions on how to use the plugin, feel free to reach out to ZipList at [plugins@ziplist.com](mailto:plugins@ziplist.com).